What Is a Seed? Simple Science for Preschoolers

 Drawing their observations will help children practice noticing details.
 It will enable them to retain and remember the entire experimentation and the lessons.

-If your child enjoys hands-on exploration, you might also like our simple STEM activity ideas for Engineer’s Day which use everyday materials to spark the same curiosity seeds naturally inspire.
+If your child enjoys hands-on exploration, you might also like our simple STEM activity ideas for Engineer’s Day, which use everyday materials to spark the same curiosity seeds naturally inspire.
+Check them out here.

 Summing it All Up

 Watching seeds grow is an easy, hands-on way to teach children about nature, growth, and plants.
-The seed germination demo not only keeps the curiosity alive in children but also helps them develop love for nature.
+The seed germination demo not only keeps their curiosity alive but also helps them develop a love for nature.

-Science for preschoolers begins with these small things like seeds.
+Science for preschoolers begins with small things like seeds.
 With just a few simple materials and a bit of daily observation, kids can see a tiny seed transform into a living plant.
-This plant science kids activity will also help your kids develop the qualities of patience, observation and scientific temperament.
+This plant science kids' activity will also help your kids develop qualities of patience, observation, and scientific temperament.

-For more play-and-learn ideas, updates on new products, articles, and resources you can subscribe to our newsletter for: https://www.playfulhomeducation.com/subscribe
+For more play-and-learn ideas, updates on new products, articles, and resources, you can subscribe to our newsletter for updates.
+You can also join our community on Facebook: Playful Home Education and follow us on Instagram: Playful Home Education.

 Author Bio:

-Vidya S. is a content writer with over eight years of experience helping small businesses find their voice and stand out. https://www.linkedin.com/in/vidya-sairaj/
+Vidya S. is a content writer with over eight years of experience helping small businesses find their voice and stand out.
+You can connect with her on LinkedIn.

 ![Star Gazing for Kids [Space Themed Activities Series]](https://static.wixstatic.com/media/b1f11a_ce48c30cd67b4a1fae6b7c7ec1ecccd7~mv2.png/v1/fill/w_800,h_600,al_c,q_90,enc_avif,quality_auto/b1f11a_ce48c30cd67b4a1fae6b7c7ec1ecccd7~mv2.png)